2023 Most Popular Biotechnology Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Biotechnology at University of Maryland - Baltimore County

-The City College of New York ranked #9 on this year’s Most Popular Biotechnology Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the large city of New York, CCNY is a public school with a fairly large student population.
+With a ranking of #9, The City College of New York did quite well on this year’s most popular schools for biotechnology students working on their bachelor’s degree.
+Located in the city of New York, CCNY is a public school with a fairly large student population.

 Of the 8 students majoring in biotech at CCNY, 25% are male and 75% are female.

-East Stroudsburg University of Pennsylvania came in at #9 in this year’s edition of the Most Popular Biotechnology Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-East Stroudsburg University is a moderately-sized public school located in the small city of East Stroudsburg.
+East Stroudsburg University of Pennsylvania landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree biotechnology programs.
+East Stroudsburg University is a moderately-sized public school located in the city of East Stroudsburg.

 Women make up 50% of the biotech majors at the school.